-Pasting HTML directly into the WordPress editor can often break various elements and corrupt the HTML.
-By entering the code in the plugin’s custom fields dialogue boxes, you can output HTML-formatted content to your post or page.
+Pasting HTML directly into your WordPress editor can often break various elements and corrupt the HTML.
+By inputting the code inside the custom fields dialogue boxes, you can output the exact HTML to your page or post.

-Extensible HTML Editor Buttons is a WordPress plugin you can add to your website that allows you to have better control of settings for HTML tags like div and span, and add custom buttons and additional functions to the text editor …
+Extensible HTML Editor Buttons is a free WP plugin you can add to your blog that lets you have better control of settings for HTML tags like div and span, as well as adding custom buttons and extra functions to the text editor …

-Extensible HTML Editor Buttons – WordPress Plugin.
+WP Plugin – Extensible HTML Editor Buttons.
 (Screenshot source: plugin website)

-Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.
+Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your WordPress posts.

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML tags correctly in the Text Tab, not in the Visual Editor.

-For example, if you enter the text shown below in the Visual Editor …
+For example, if you enter the text shown below in the Visual Content Tab …

-This is what your text will look like when your post is published …
+This is what your text will look like when you publish your post …